Linthorpe: History

 Deriving from 'Leofa's village', the present name of Linthorpe has also been recorded as Levynthrop, Levingthorp and Linthrop.
 The original site was on Burlam Road, Roman Road was probably an original Roman route as can be seen on the map of Roman Cleveland.
 The present Linthorpe Cemetery was then the village green.
 'Levingthorp' grew to included the hamlets of Ayresome and Newport.

 The Blue Hall was a building situated on the corner of Roman Road and Burlam Road.
 It was reputedly used by smugglers from Newport.
 Inevitably a rumour exists that there was a subterranean passage from here to the manor house at Acklam; there is, however, no evidence to sustain this.
 The Blue Hall, demolished in 1870, could have been in existence as far back as 1618.
 Some of the white cottages of Old Linthorpe survived in St Barnabas Road until they were demolished in 1935.

 Linthorpe Road was once known as Linthorpe Lane, being a main route from the original settlement of Middlesbrough.
 The Victorians were responsible for building the present Linthorpe village which they referred to as New Linthorpe.
 Albert Park was opened in 1868 by Prince Arthur, Duke of Connaught and Strathearn.
 It was created in the rural area of Linthorpe and presented by Henry Bolckow, one of Middlesbrough's ironmasters, at a personal cost of £3,000.
 The Victorian settlement of Linthorpe is located near the south of Linthorpe Road.
 In the late 19th century and early 20th century developers bought surrounding farmland and began to create a suburb of wide tree-lined avenues on which they built properties.

 In 1872 West Lane Hospital was erected on land taken from Linthorpe Cemetery.
 It was to be a fever hospital.

 The local Middlesbrough Football Club was formed on 18 February 1876 in the Talbot Hotel.
 The first recorded game was a draw against Teesside Wanderers in 1877.
 The matches were then played on the Archery Ground in Albert Park.
 In 1888 the Football League was formed but the following year the team split into Middlesbrough and Middlesbrough Ironopolis, and introduced professional football.
-They tried to amalgamate in 1891 but could not agree on a name or a ground Ironopolis became financially unsound and folded in 1893.
+They tried to amalgamate in 1891 but could not agree on a name or a ground; Ironopolis became financially unsound and folded in 1893.
 Middlesbrough kept its amateur status and continued by winning the Northern League.
 The club moved to Ayresome Park in 1903.
 Tim Williamson made his debut at Middlesbrough in 1902 and went on to become Boro's first England International player.

+Linthorpe was formerly a township in the parish of Middles [sic].
+In 1866 Linthorpe became a separate civil parish; on 1 April 1913 the parish was abolished and merged with Middlesbrough and West Acklam.
+In 1911 the parish had a population of 438.
+Until 1974 it was in the North Riding of Yorkshire; from 1974 to 1996 it was in Cleveland.